Grand Tour of India & Nepal

 Today we board the early train to Agra, where we transfer to the Hilton Agra.
 We visit the vast Agra Fort before crossing the city later this afternoon for a sunset visit to the Taj Mahal, one of the Seven Wonders of the modern World.
 Our sunset visit ensures we experience the magical aura as the setting sun highlights the incredible pink and red hues of the mausoleum's stunning white marble.

 This morning we travel by coach to the city of Lucknow.
 Lucknow is now almost forgotten to the British, but, as a key city of the British Raj, wonderful colonial architecture still exists in abundance.
 We transfer to the Vivanta by Taj Hotel, where we enjoy dinner together this evening.

 Our final train journey of the tour takes us to Varanasi, the Hindu's sacred city which attracts thousands of pilgrims a year, and is one of the world's oldest continuously inhabited cities.
 We check in to the Taj Gateway Hotel Ganges, where we spend the night.
 Tonight we watch the spectacular Aarti fire ceremony at the Ghats on the banks of the Ganges.

-Today we fly to Nepal, to Kathmandu.
-As we arrive, the differences in the characteristics of both the races and architecture are immediately apparent - particularly the Pagoda-style buildings and monks in traditional Buddhist robes.
-On arrival we check in to the Gokarna Forest Resort, in the peaceful forests just outside Kathmandu.
+Today we fly to Kathmandu in Nepal.
+As we arrive, the differences in the characteristics of the country are immediately apparent - particularly the Pagoda-style buildings and monks in traditional Buddhist robes.
 This afternoon we visit the Boudhanath Stupa, the largest Buddhist Stupa in the world, which is adorned with Nepalese prayer flags.
 Our hotel here is the Gokarna Forest Resort, set in the peaceful forests just outside Kathmandu.